Wiimote

 xyz_accel

-A three-vector of double-precision values representing the X
+A three-vector of double-precision values representing the X, Y, and

 wiimote coordinate system shown in the above diagram, and the units are given in g's.
 The wiimote